hegelai/prompttools/README.md

 ## Persisting Results

-To persist the results of your tests and experiments, you can enable `DialecticScribe` (also developed by us, [Hegel AI](https://hegel-ai.com/)).
+To persist the results of your tests and experiments, you can enable `hegel.Scribe` (also developed by us, [Hegel AI](https://hegel-ai.com/)).
 It logs all the inferences from your LLM, along with metadata and custom metrics, for you to view on your [private dashboard](https://app.hegel-ai.com).
 We have a few early adopters right now, and we can further discuss your use cases, pain points, and how it may be useful for you.

 ## Contributing